Retro-Logic/office-invaders/README.md

 ## Colour scheme and styling

--	Colors that are used match retro game style from the 90's.
-Colors that are used are #85EB40 / #F5DF7E / #B6967C / #CCDCF5 / #6C40EB
+-	Implemented palette consits of 5 colors;  #85EB40 / #F5DF7E / #B6967C / #CCDCF5 / #6C40EB.
+Colors that are used match retro game style from the 90's.
--  Styling
+-  Styling - Squared box with the bold line on the bottom were applied to make navigation separated.
+Buttons are clickable and will lead the user to each section on the page.

 ## Wireframes